-Two kilometers southeast and parallel to the Bellekeno-Keno Summit trend, the Homestake trend shows several similar features that are recognized between the two distinct mineralized trends, including the continuation of the Keno Hill Quartzites and Triassic Greenstones known to host mineralization across the district.
-This mineralized trend is primarily controlled by Metallic Minerals and is defined by several highly-prospective areas, namely the Homestake, Divide, Faith, Segworth and Beauvette mineralized showings.
+Two kilometers southeast of and parallel to the Bellekeno–Keno Summit trend, the Homestake trend shows several similar features that are recognized between the two distinct mineralized trends, including the continuation of the Keno Hill quartzites and Triassic greenstones known to host mineralization across the district.
+This mineralized trend is primarily controlled by Metallic Minerals and is defined by several highly prospective areas, namely the Homestake, Divide, Faith, Segworth, and Beauvette mineralized showings.
 Two prominent target areas in the Homestake trend are discussed below.
-Three additional parallel trends are identified further east of the Homestake trend as defined by the Cobalt, Gram, Gustavus and McMillan showings.
+Three additional parallel trends are identified further east of the Homestake trend as defined by the Cobalt, Gram, Gustavus, and McMillan showings.

 Homestake Target Area

-Table 1: Highlighted Drill Results from the Homestake #1 and #2 Vein Structures
+Table 1: Highlighted Drill Results from the Homestake #1 and #2 Vein Structure

 Ag Eq g/t

 Equivalent (Ag Eq g/t) values assume Ag $16/oz, Pb $1.10/lb, Zn $1.25/lb, Au $1,250/oz, and 100% recovery.